 A review essay is exactly what it sounds like.
 It is an evaluation of an author’s written work.
 Review essays are analytical in nature.
 They are supposed to dissect an author’s work, developing an argument that supports a particular theme, presenting evidence to strengthen the argument and then delivering a conclusion.

 Review essays are not necessarily expected to hone your research skills.
 Rather, they are more concerned with your writing and analytical talents.
-The process of writing an essay of this sort typically involves the following:
+With the help of Collegewriter, you will get inspiration and a high-quality essay review example The process of writing an essay of this sort typically involves the following: